-Oando Netherlands Holdings 1 Coöperatief U.A., a Netherlands registered company, continues to hold 392,237,688 shares of the Company's Oando Netherlands Holdings 1 Coöperatief U.A., a Netherlands registered company, continues to hold 392,237,688 shares of the Company's common stock out of a total of 481,117,270.
+Oando Netherlands Holdings 1 Coöperatief U.A., a Netherlands registered company, continues to hold 392,237,688 shares of the Company's common stock out of a total of 481,117,270.
 This company is wholly owned by Oando Energy Resources Inc. ('OER'), which is registered in British Columbia, and is the effective parent of Equator.